razlani/rust-tutor-claude-plugin/README.md

 [![Claude Code](https://img.shields.io/badge/Claude_Code-Plugin-5A67D8)](https://code.claude.com)
 [![Rust](https://img.shields.io/badge/Rust-Learning-orange)](https://www.rust-lang.org)

-**Interactive Rust learning through progressive difficulty, quality gates, and test-driven development**
+**Learn Rust while building real projects - Claude challenges you to implement the actual code you need, then reviews and improves it**

-Learn Rust by doing, not by watching.
-This Claude Code plugin provides a structured, disciplined learning path where you write the code and Claude guides you through progressively harder challenges.
+This plugin turns every Rust project into a structured learning experience.
+Build what you want, and Claude will pause to challenge you with the actual functions your project needs - at your skill level.
+Get immediate code review, corrections, and explanations.
+Level up while creating real software.

 ---

-## TL;DR - Quick Install
+## TL;DR - Quick Install & Auto-Mode

 **Step 1: Add to your project's `.claude/settings.json`:**
 ```json